 A pretty white ribbon headband with hair flower clip decorates the hair.
 The vintage scarf draped around the neck adds a touch more of the Carmen Miranda style.

 “But I hate to wear dresses! ” say the voices of many women who need to dress 1940s style but despise wearing dresses or skirts.
-I hear you ladies.
+I hear you, ladies.
 With three small kids, running around in a dress and heels is not my ideal costume to wear anymore.
 Luckily, women in the 1940s started to wear pants as part of their sporty or casual wardrobe.
-Pants, no matter how formal the material, or if paired with a nice blouse and belt, were still not welcome to semi-formal or office work settings.
-They were, however, worn at home, running errands, on vacation, or attending outdoor events.
+Pants, no matter how formal the material, even if paired with a nice blouse and belt, were still not welcome to semi-formal or office work settings.
+They were, however, worn at home, while running errands, on vacation, or for attending outdoor events.

 This pant and blouse look uses a vintage pair of rayon pants.
-They are wide leg, high waisted, with a belt loop set in the middle of the wide waist band.
+They are wide leg and high waisted, with a belt loop set in the middle of the wide waist band.
 You can still find wide leg pants like this in stores today.
 It’s a trend I see coming back in fashion now.
 The blouse is a classic silk purple button down with collar.
 The shoes are two tone loafers from Aerosoles (my favorite shoe brand).
 I also added a pair of round tortoise frame glasses.
 Retro style glasses and sunglasses are in fashion right now, so it’s a very good time to buy them before they go out of style again.
 I could add a hat, but for a casual look, hatless is best.

 With a quick change into a short sleeve blouse, a pair of pants can become even more casual.
 This look is ready for a nice bicycle ride along the beach.
 The blouse is the Ruthie 1940s reproduction blouse made by Wearing History Clothing.
 I love it and all her 1940s clothing.
 I changed the shoes into another pair of two tone Oxfords by Aerosoles which are the closest thing I have to saddle shoes – the ultimate ’40s casual shoes.